Sivazam/rudra/worklog.md

 - Application ready to run on port 3000

 ---

-# Summary of All Fixes - SECOND SESSION

-## Issue 1: Don't create orders if payment is not successful
-**Status:** ✅ FIXED
-- Modified create-order API to only create Razorpay order, not database order
-- Modified verify API to create order ONLY after successful payment verification
-- No pending/failed payment orders in database anymore
-- More secure - orders only exist for successful payments
-- Removed retry-payment logic from my-orders page (no longer needed)

-## Issue 2: After successful payment, redirect directly to success screen
-**Status:** ✅ FIXED
-- Cart clearing moved to background after successful payment verification
-- Direct redirect from Razorpay success screen to /order-success page
-- No intermediate cart page navigation
-- Smoother user experience

-## Issue 3: Create payment failure screen with retry button
-**Status:** ✅ FIXED
-- Created new /app/order-failed/page.tsx
-- Shows payment failed message with clear explanation
-- Has "Retry Payment" button that redirects to /cart
-- Has "Continue Shopping" button
-- Displays support contact information
-- On payment modal close/dismiss, redirects to failure page

-## Issue 4: Replace old footer with new footer everywhere
-**Status:** ✅ FIXED
-- Updated AppLayout to use store Footer (src/components/store/Footer.tsx)
-- All pages now use the same consistent footer
-- Removed usage of old layout Footer (src/components/layout/Footer.tsx)

----

 Task ID: 10
 Agent: Z.ai Code
 Task: Cleanup old payment logic and update webhook